gamelost/glcd/README.md

 What is this?
 ====

 GameLostCrash server daemon for world state.
-In cooperation with glc-client (https://github.com/gamelost/glc-client), this provides a platform
+In cooperation with glc-client (https://github.com/gamelost/glc-client), this provides a platform for multiplayer gaming, which glc-client implements for 2d metaverse world.

 The code here is volatile and experimental, just like its developers.
 While the goal of glc-client is to create a 2d metaverse, glcd's aim is to be agnostic of all UI and worlds, instead acting strictly as a platform to let clients communicate state to each other.